Bangladesh genocide: Estimated death toll

-Islamist militias
+Pro-Pakistan Islamist militias

 The Jamaat-e-Islami party as well as some other pro-Pakistani Islamists opposed the Bangladeshi independence struggle and collaborated with the Pakistani state and armed forces out of Islamic solidarity.
 According to political scientist Peter Tomsen, Pakistan's secret service, in conjunction with the political party Jamaat-e-Islami, formed militias such as Al-Badr ("the moon") and the Al-Shams ("the sun") to conduct operations against the nationalist movement.
 These militias targeted noncombatants and committed rapes as well as other crimes.
 Local collaborators known as Razakars also took part in the atrocities.
 The term has since become a pejorative akin to the western term "Judas".

 Members of the Muslim League, Nizam-e-Islam, Jamaat-e-Islami and Jamiat Ulema Pakistan, who had lost the election, collaborated with the military and acted as an intelligence organisation for them.
 Jamaat-e-Islami members and some of its leaders collaborated with the Pakistani forces in rapes and targeted killings.
 The atrocities by Al-Badr and the Al-Shams garnered worldwide attention from news agencies; accounts of massacres and rapes were widely reported.